abbr/Unippear/README.md

 1. [installing](#installation) *Unippear*
 2. replacing files in */public/assets* with your own assets.
 Devise a versioning and/or theming directory structure as you see fit.
 3. updating /client-whitelist.json with a list of authorized client URL patterns.
 Updates made at runtime in the future take effect immediately without restarting Node.
-4. launching *Unippear* by running command `node bin/www` from application root.
+4. launching *Unippear* by running command `npm start` from application root.
 By default, the process listens on port 3000.
-To change port, either modify */bin/www* or set env PORT before launching node.
-Running *Node* as a service or setting up a front-end reverse proxy are beyond the scope of this document.
-It's easy to google a solution.
+To change, set env UNIPPEAR_PORT before launching node.

 ### Serving
 *Unippear* layout is served by adding following Javascript to an authorized client website page: